Page Reviewed / Updated - Feb. 2014

 Texas has one of the least expensive averages daily rates for adult day care in the nation.
-In 2013, the daily cost averages just $33.
+In 2013, the daily cost averaged just $33.
 Austin, Houston, Dallas and Midland are the most expensive areas in Texas for adult day care.
 In these areas the costs ranges from $50 - $60 / day; still about 10% below the national average.
 The most affordable adult day care can be found in Laredo, Brownsville and El Paso at $26 - $28 / day.

 The State of Texas offers four programs that provide assistance to elderly individuals that are not Medicaid qualified.
 These are:

 1) Community Care for Aged/Disabled (CCAD) - this program provides non-medical services and support to nursing home eligible individuals who choose to reside at home instead.
-Read more about CCAD eligibility and benefits
+Read more about CCAD eligibility and benefits.

 2) Community Attendant Services (CAS) - this program provides attendant services or non-medical personal care to individuals in their homes.
-Learn more about CAS eligibility and benefits
+Learn more about CAS eligibility and benefits.

 3) DADS Services to Assist Independent Living (SAIL) - this program's goal is to help seniors live independently and to that end it provides support for home modifications, home medical equipment and home-based services.
-Read about the SAIL Program eligibility and benefits
+Read about the SAIL Program eligibility and benefits.

 4) In-Home and Family Support Grants (IHFS) - this program provides physically disabled individuals with direct financial assistance to be used towards independent living.
-Learn about Texas' IHFS Grant qualifications
+Learn about Texas' IHFS Grant qualifications.

 Medicaid is health insurance for low income and disabled individuals and seniors.
 Medicaid care was originally provided as institutional care, now Medicaid waivers allow for individuals to receive Medicaid care outside of nursing home residences.